rfo909/CFT/doc/Doc.md

 This works the same as Dir.run(), but returns a List of strings representing stdout from the external program, to be processed further.

-The output is also displayed line by line on the screen, in case the external program requires user input.

 ```
 Dir.run("which","leafpad") =lines lines.length>0 && lines.nth.contains("leafpad")